mayerrobert/jmurmel/mlib.md

 and shifting the values of the second through the last place into the remaining places.

 Similar to CL's `shiftf`.

+### Macro: rotatef
+    (rotatef place*) -> nil

+Since: 1.4.8

+`rotatef` modifies the values of each place by rotating values from one place into another.

+If a place produces more values than there are store variables, the extra values are ignored.
+If a place produces fewer values than there are store variables, the missing values are set to `nil`.

+Similar to CL's `rotatef`.

 ### Macro: incf, decf
     (incf place delta-form*) -> new-value